twelfthOwlet/Give-A-Hoot/slw_Mecha_README.md

             When raising the vehicle, found tailpipe hanging by rubber hanger.
             Closer inspection of tailpipe connection, looks like it slipped from clamps, but severely rusted.

-Plan:  Replace the oil pan, oil, oil filter, and take to a muffler shop for further tailpipe choices.
+Plan:  Replace the oil pan, oil, oil filter, and fix tailpipe.

-Parts:  Oil pan, gasket material(Specific RTV), oil, oil filter(oil pan bolts, studs[flattened a stud already,lol])
+Parts:  Oil pan, gasket material(Specific RTV but found an actual paper gasket too), oil, oil filter(oil pan bolts,
+       studs[flattened a stud already,lol]), piece of flex pipe, and 2 2.125 exhaust clamps.

 Note: Sub-frame and most the under-carriage on drivers side is pretty rusted.
 Will probably be in my best interest
        to look for another beater for Winter transportation.
 Feb 12:
-       - I am using a Youtube video from TRQ rather than the service manual
+       - I am using a Youtube video from TRQ for oil pan rather than the service manual
        - Lowering the subframe: need 4 pull jacks
-       - oil pan uses an RTX seal, but I may use an aftermarket gasket depending on thickness.
+       - oil pan uses an Hondabond seal, but I may use an aftermarket gasket depending on thickness.
        - oil pan bolts are not all the same: Found 3 bolts holding oil pan at crankshaft area are different.
        - oil pan has two studs
        - oil pan bolts: 11 are the same, as long as you know where the studs go, the difference is minimal.